“Can I get six-pack abs by rowing?”

 - If you are targeting the abdominal muscles, especially for building Abs.
 Then you need to choose high-intensity exercise and not just simple cardio.

 - Harder workouts have high impacts.
-The same case is with rowing, when you target abdominal muscles, the harder you row the more you strengthen your core.
-So, when you rowing for Abs- the number of strokes does not matter but what matters is the intensity of your workout.
+Same is the case with rowing, when you target abdominal muscles, the harder you row the more you strengthen your core.
+So, when you row for Abs- the number of strokes does not matter but what matters is the intensity of your workout.
 Which means you need to row harder but not too long.

 Crunches Versus Rowing for Abs